bbeni/sphugo/README.md

 ### Visualisation

-A png picture is generated from a tree with the make_tree_png() function.
+A png picture is generated from a tree with the MakeTreePng() function.
 The following parameters are used for generating the picture:

 	N_PARTICLES = 2200
 	MAX_PARTICLES_PER_CELL = 8